 This article was originally published in UVA Today.

-The recommendation is the next step in a process initiated by Curry School Dean Robert C. Pianta and the school’s leadership in 2018 to examine the legacies of J.L.M.
-Curry and William H. Ruffner, including their contributions to public education and their actions and beliefs regarding slavery and racial segregation, and to make an initial recommendation to UVA’s Committee on Names about whether to continue featuring their names on University facilities.
+Last month, President Jim Ryan and the University Committee on Names offered their support for the name change as part of an extensive process initiated by School of Education Dean Robert C. Pianta and the school’s leadership in 2018 to examine the life of William H. Ruffner and J.L.M.
+Curry, including their contributions to public education and their actions and beliefs regarding slavery and racial segregation.